-- In June 2019, the Park DuValle Community Health Center faced a ransomware attack that saw records of about 20000 patients encrypted.
+- Surprisingly, in South Africa, about 60% of organizations also reported some form of were faced ransomware attacks.
 This attack crippled the health center for two consecutive months, locking them out of their system.
 The facility had to operate on a manual paper and file system for seven weeks without the ability to make schedules and appointments.
 The health facility ended up paying $70,000 in ransom.

-- The urban town in Ontario, Canada, faced a ransomware attack by deploying malware that encrypted their servers and completely locked them out of data.
+- An urban town in Ontario, Canada, who faced ransomware attacks by deploying malware that encrypted their servers and completely locked them out of data.
 The city had to pay a ransom worth 10 BTC, which converted to about $71000.

 - Similarly, in June 2019, the county of La Porte in Indiana was attacked by ransomware.
 Luckily, the IT experts realized the spread of the malware and managed to contain it to a small portion of the network.
 The FBI attempted, in conjunction with a forensic investigation firm, to recover the data, forcing the county to pay $130,000 in ransom.
 Insurance covered about $100,000 of this amount.

 - Jackson County in Georgia comes in fourth.
 This attack was made in March 2019, where Jackson County faced a terrible shutdown of all its services.
 The Ransomware only spared its police emergency system (911) and the county’s website.
 This ransomware was later discovered to be a Ryuk ransomware strain, which was a nightmare for many schools in 2019 as well as affecting more than 500 Schools.
 The county had to pay a ransom of $400000 in payment to regain access to their system.